Elektro1776/VLC-Builder-for-Pi/README.md

 # VLC for Pi Builder
-This script download, compile, optimize, build, and install VLC from source with hardware acceleration modules for Raspberry Pi.
-This works on all linux based operating systems which uses APT or Advanced Package Tool.
+A script to download, compile, optimize, build, and install VLC from source with hardware acceleration modules for Raspberry Pi.
+It is compatible with all linux based operating systems which uses APT or Advanced Package Tool.

 ## To use, run the below given command on terminal of Raspberry Pi